unblinking/trappykeepy/README.md

 Tests are written using xUnit.

-When running `make test` it will run the command `dotnet test --no-build --verbosity normal /p:CollectCoverage=true /p:CoverletOutputFormat=opencover`.
-This includes the end-to-end tests which require a live database to be present, and generates a code coverage report.
-Code coverage is uploaded to Codecov.io using their Uploader application.
+When running `make test` it will run the command `dotnet test --verbosity quiet /p:CollectCoverage=true /p:CoverletOutputFormat=opencover`.
+This includes the end-to-end tests which require a live development database to be present, and generates a code coverage report.
+Code coverage is uploaded to Codecov.io manually using their Uploader application.

 When tests run during the GitHub Action CI workflow the end-to-end tests are skipped because there is no PostgreSQL database present.